millipedes/ns/README.md

 floating point numers), strings, and the type known as a data frame.
 I am writing a manual for the programming language, and when it is ready, I will link it here for a better description of language features such as the data frame.
-Data frames can now access elements via `df element` now being deined in the CFG.
+Data frames can now access elements via `df element` now being defined in the CFG.

 The entire code base is memory leakless and error free for the grammar defined below.
 Many more features are coming quickly as the basic infrastructure of